KamsiyonnaObi/KamsiyonnaObi/README.md

 ## What I'm Currently Doing
 I'm focused on expanding my knowledge of cloud-based development using AWS.
-I'm always looking for new projects and opportunities to collaborate, feel free to reach out if you're interested in working together
+Also doing a deep dive into postgreSQL

 ## ⚡ Fun fact:
 I am a huge Game Of Thrones Fan.